MrPickles/dotfiles/README.md

 New machines require two tasks to be done which are not part of the setup
 script:

-* installing (and using) Powerline/Font Awesome-compatible fonts, and
+* Installing (and using) Powerline/FontAwesome-compatible fonts.
-* using the Solarized colorscheme.
+* Using the Solarized colorscheme.

 ### MacOS